Tommy Gainey: PGA Tour

 In January 2020, Gainey won The Bahamas Great Exuma Classic on the Korn Ferry Tour, his first professional win since 2012.
 His winning score was 277 (11-under-par).
 He started the season with limited status on the PGA Tour as a past champion and on the Korn Ferry Tour after a T76 finish at Q School.

-Between 2021 and 2023, Gainey split his time playing on the PGA Tour and Korn Ferry Tour, with his best finish in that span occurring at the Puerto Rico Open in March of 2022 with a T3, where Ryan Brehm won in a landslide six-shot victory where he finished seven shots behind.
+Between 2021 and 2023, Gainey split his time playing on the PGA Tour and Korn Ferry Tour, with his best finish in that span occurring at the Puerto Rico Open in March 2022 with a T3, where Ryan Brehm won in a landslide six-shot victory where he finished seven shots behind.
 In 2024, Gainey spent most of his competitive golf time on the Korn Ferry Tour and played fairly well.
 His best finish came in July of that year where he finished solo second at the Price Cutter Charity Championship Presented by Dr. Pepper at 22 under par for the week; three shots behind Matt McCarty.
-Heading into the Korn Ferry Tour Championship, he was 50th on the money list and had a slim chance to gain his PGA Tour card back by finishing inside the top 30, where he needed either a win or a solo second place finish.
+Heading into the Korn Ferry Tour Championship, he was 50th on the money list and had a slim chance to gain his PGA Tour card back by finishing inside the top 30, where he needed either a win or a solo second-place finish.
 Gainey was in a share of 16th place heading into the final round, but a final round 79 saw him finish in a share of 44th place and he finished the season 52nd on the money list.
 In the PGA Tour Q-School tournament that December, despite an opening round of 76, Gainey shot 67 and 68 on Friday and Saturday, respectively, and once again put himself within striking distance to gain his PGA Tour card back for the first time since 2014, needing a top five finish.
 His final round 1-under par 69 was good for a share of 19th place.

 On July 11, 2025, after shooting a 2-under par 68 at Hurstbourne Country Club at the ISCO Championship, Gainey made his 100th cut all time on the PGA Tour.
 Due to his limited status as a past champion as well as turning 50 on August 13th where he would then move on to the PGA Tour Champions, the 2025 PGA Tour season only saw Gainey make four starts but he made three cuts and reached the 100 cuts mark with 33 days to spare until his 50th birthday.

 Gainey wears black, wet-weather golf gloves, one on each hand, at all times when playing golf.
 He stated on October 21, 2012, that his father (who introduced him to the game) wears two gloves, and so he learned to play with them.